masterjeef/easy-args/README.md

 ## Flags

-EasyArgs also supports flags, take the following command for example
+EasyArgs also supports flags, take the following command for example :

     Application ChickensName=MotherClucker -d

 The `-d` flag can be placed anywhere in the command and must be prepended with `-`

-How to detect flags in the code :
+How to detect the presence of a flag in the code :

     static void Main(string[] args)
     {